Central Illinois Regional Airport: The Central Illinois Regional Airport

+Facilities and aircraft

 The airport covers 1,968 acres (796 ha) at an elevation of 871 feet (265 m).
 It has two runways: runway 2/20 is 8,000 by 150 feet (2,438 x 46 m) concrete and runway 11/29 is 6,525 by 150 feet (1,989 x 46 m) asphalt/concrete.

 On November 5, 2001, the airport opened a new $14 million terminal building, three times larger than the previous terminal.
 The new terminal has four ground level boarding gates (Gates 1–4) and five second level gates (Gates 5–9).
 Gates 3, 4, 5, 6, 8, and 9 have jetways.
 Gates 1, 2 and 7 are jetway capable but are not currently equipped.
 The terminal has two baggage carousels at ground level.
 Conference rooms and a VIP lounge cater to business travelers.
 Free wireless Internet access is available throughout the building.

 CIRA has a healthy general aviation presence.
 The fixed-base operator on the field, Synergy Flight Center, offers standard FBO services, as well as private and advanced flight training, aircraft maintenance, sales, management and charter.
 Hangar rental, fueling, and aircraft maintenance facilities are available.

 The Prairie Aviation Museum is on the west side of the airport.
 It is open to the public on Tuesday evenings and all day on Saturdays and Sundays.
 It exhibits more modern ex-USAF and US Navy aircraft.

-For the 12-month period ending December 31, 2021, the airport had 23,360 aircraft movements, an average of 64 per day.
+For the 12-month period ending December 31, 2021, the airport had 23,199 aircraft movements, an average of 64 per day.
 It included 73% general aviation, 18% commercial, 8% air taxi, and 2% commercial.
 For the same time period, there are 74 aircraft based on the field: 58 single-engine and 4 multi-engine airplanes, 11 jets, and 1 helicopter.